If you smoke you probably at some point decided:

 Which e-liquids should you use to minimize any health risks?

-Any e-liquid which can proof that the following compounds are not present in it, through independent 3th-party lab-testing:
+Any e-liquid which can prove that the following compounds are not present in it, through independent 3th-party lab-testing:

 - Acetyl propionyl;

-There are only a dozen e-liquid manufacturers which proof that they don’t have these compounds through 3th-party lab-testing, and you can find them in this article:
+There are only a dozen e-liquid manufacturers which prove that they don't have these compounds through 3th-party lab-testing, and you can find them in this article:

 To make it easy on yourself, you could also get unflavored e-liquid.
 Because the compounds you want to avoid, are shown to be present mostly, if not only, in flavored e-liquids.